nullfocus/my-tv-channel/README.md

 ## Open issues and next steps

+- [ ] Error handling for the script so it's resilient and doesn't bomb out randomly
+- [ ] Add SSL support (gets rid of the scary browser messages, and pairs well with Basic Auth below)
-- [ ] Consider adding Basic Auth for public internet hosting
+- [ ] Add Basic Auth for some semblance of security?
-- [ ] Consider adding a UI to download from youtube directly
 - [x] Fix Dash or HLS streaming
 - [x] Improve script to randomize videos